covcom/300CEM/Week_02_The_Java_language/README.md

     }
  }
  ```

-3. Insert the following codes into your Car class file_exists
+3. Insert the following codes into your Car class:

  ```java
  class Car extends Vehicle{